 Oshare Jizō (おしゃれ地蔵)

-Oshare Jizo (おしゃれ地蔵) is a small pair of statues located along Kanagawa Prefectural Route 44 in the Hatori district of Fujisawa, Kanagawa Prefecture.
+Oshare Jizo (おしゃれ地蔵) is a small pair of statues located along Kanagawa Prefectural Route 44 in the Hatori area of Fujisawa, Kanagawa Prefecture.

 Although referred to as Jizo (地蔵), these statues are actually Dosojin (道祖神) — guardian deities of travelers, relationships, and communities.